Share this Article

 The trick here, as in every situation that ends with you walking away early, is to get your landlord to sign a “surrender agreement," which is a standard legal form that states that both you and your landlord agree to release each other from the obligations of the lease.
 It shouldn't be difficult to get since it's in the landlord's best interest to sign.

-"It's not just to protect you as the tenant leaving," says Wagner.
-"It also protects the landlord so there is no question that the apartment is available for re-rental."
+"It's not just to protect you as the tenant leaving," says Wagner, the attorney.
+"It also protects the landlord, so there is no question that the apartment is available for re-rental."

-You can find a template online or at a stationery store, but basically it should identify your name, the landlord, the address, and the dates of the lease.
-Legally speaking, every contract must also have some "consideration" between the parties--an exchange of some kind, which could be as little as $1, says Wagner.
+You can find a template online or at a stationery store, but basically the surrender agreement should identify your name, the landlord, the address, and the dates of the lease.
+Legally speaking, every contract must also have some "consideration" between the parties, meaning money trading hands, which could be as little as $1, Wagner says.
 Also, be sure that a provision is in there requiring your landlord to return your security deposit in a reasonable amount of time, usually 30 days.

 4) Swap addresses, not landlords